Snyder-Technology-LLC/authflow-guides-resources-docs/content/getting-started/introduction.md

+# Introduction to Authflow

+🟢 **Beginner** · ⏱️ ~3 min · 🧭 Overview
+Learn what Authflow is and how it helps you monetize your custom GPTs.

 ---
-id: "introduction"
-title: "Introduction to Authflow"
-description: "Learn what Authflow is and how it helps you monetize your custom GPTs"
-category: "getting-started"
-tags: ["overview", "introduction", "monetization", "gpt"]
-contextKeys: ["home", "onboarding"]
-difficulty: "beginner"
-estimatedTime: 3
-displayOrder: 1
----

-# Introduction to Authflow

 **Authflow.ai** is the first ChatGPT-native paywall system designed to help creators monetize their custom GPTs directly on the ChatGPT platform.
 It provides enterprise-grade, subscription-based monetization for the agentic era, serving the creator economy with scale, security, and simplicity.